 Some of the benefits of a Gun Trust include not having to wait on your chief law enforcement officer (CLEO) to sign off on your purchases.
 There is also no fingerprint submission required when purchasing a firearm through your trust and it affords you more privacy when making purchases.

-Contact any of the gun trust lawyers listed below to learn more about how to set up a trust.
+Contact any of the Michigan NFA trust attorneys listed below to learn more about how to set up a trust.
 You may also create your own totally legal DIY NFA Trust just at a fraction of the cost !